Update: Positive developments for imprisoned Christians in Iran – thank you for praying

 You might also recall Amir-Ali Minaei, another Christian prisoner in Iran whose story we shared on social media last month.

-Amir has a heart condition and his requests to see a specialist have been refused.
+Amir-Ali has a heart condition and his requests to see a specialist have been refused.
 The most recent was last month, when he was reportedly beaten by a prison officer who struck him on his chest, worsening his condition.
 He has been imprisoned since April 2024, serving a sentence of three years and seven months for involvement in a house church.
 The extreme stress caused by his imprisonment could be behind his illness.
 He is also suffering from a fractured leg.

-Like Nasser, Amir has since gone on hunger strike and is refusing his medication.
+Like Nasser, Amir-Ali has since gone on hunger strike and is refusing his medication.
 This is in protest at his mistreatment, which also involves being denied access to a phone and being pressured to inform on other Christians.

 Please pray

-- For the Lord to comfort Joseph as he mourns the loss of his mother, and pray that he will be released to grieve her death with dignity
+- For the Lord to comfort Pastor Joseph as he mourns the loss of his mother, and pray that he will be released to grieve her death with dignity

 - That God will heal Nasser’s body and comfort his heart during this time of great vulnerability and injustice